|SeeRed covers a

 ago as a small village event, and centred upon a normally sleepy village.

-More recently the festival became a major highlight
+The festival soon became a major highlight

 of the folk scene, including for ceilidh and other forms of folk dance and entertainment.